Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 * **Popup Start Modal** - The first time user visit the site, a popup window appears with information about the site.

-* **Zooms** - In the top left corner user can zoom in and out of the map window to better research the area.
+* **Zooms** - On the maps right side user can zoom in and out of the map window to better research the area.

 * **Search Control** – A dropdown list (in the top right corner) that presents all kitespots.
 Since it can be hard to know the spelling of some places and user could have heard it by word of mouth, a dropdown list is easier to search for the name instead of a control user have to write in the names.